 The Company accounts for its warrants issued in connection with its various financing transactions based upon the characteristics and provisions of the instrument.
 Warrants classified as liabilities are recorded on the Company's balance sheet at their fair value on the date of issuance and are marked-to-market on each subsequent reporting period, with the fair value changes recognized in the statement of operations.
+Warrants classified as additional-paid-in-capital are recorded on the Company's balance sheet at their fair value on the date of issuance.
 The warrants are measured using the Black-Scholes option-pricing model subsequent to the pricing of the Company's IPO and a Monte Carlo valuation model for previous periods which are based, in part, upon inputs where there is little or no market data, requiring the Company to develop its own independent assumptions.
-The Company adjusts the liability for changes in the fair value of the warrants until the earlier of the exercise of the warrants, the expiration of the warrants, or until such time as the warrants are no longer determined to be liabilities and reclassified into paid-in-capital at fair value.
-The warrants were reclassified into paid-in-capital upon closing of the IPO.
-(See Note 5).
+(See Note 4).